-Similar to the launch phase of the event, you will want to promote your event through blogs, social media and co-marketing up until the event date.
-Don’t forget to plug promo codes where applicable.
+Similar to the launch phase of the event, you want to promote your event through social media and co-marketing initiatives up until the event date.
+Here are a few tips:

 For instance, the Bizzabo platform has two novel features that help turn your attendees into event ambassadors.

-- Offer special prizes for event referrals and track those referrals over the web by assigning each attendee a specific tracking link
+- Offer special prizes for event referrals and track those referrals over the web by assigning each attendee a specific tracking link.

-- Encourage your attendees to share your event on social media (you can even offer a prize for the post with the most engagement)
+- Encourage your attendees to share your event on social media (you can even offer a prize for the post with the most engagement).

 For more info, check out these other creative tips for increasing ticket sales.

-Last-minute Event Promotion
+Don’t Forget Last-chance Event Promotion

 It’s often the case that there are still event registrations to sell within weeks (or days!) of the event.
 Fortunately, there are several tactics at your disposal for last-minute event promotion.